Iterability for (transfinite) stacks: -maximal iteration strategies

 The paper will deal with a lot of copying of iteration trees, requiring much associated bookkeeping.
 We deal with both kinds of premice -- MS-indexed and $\lambda$-indexed -- and also weak coarse premice.
 Recall that the standard copying algorithm does not quite work with type 3 MS-indexed premice.
 If we used here the standard fix to this problem (inserting extra extenders and slight modifications of tree order), we would need to integrate that fix into our bookkeeping, increasing notational and mental load.
 Fortunately, there is an alternate path, which we will adopt, which in the end allows us to separate the type 3 problem from the current bookkeeping.
 In this section we describe this path.

-(If the reader is happy to ignore the existence of type 3 premice, then they would have no problem ignoring the present section, as long as they replace all later instances of ``$\udash m$'' with ``$m$'', where $m\leq\om$, and as long as they imagine that all fine structural embeddings $\pi:M\to N$ between premice are such that $\dom(\pi)=M$ (not just $M^\sq$), and if $M$ is active then $\pi(\nu(F^M))=\nu(F^N)$.)
+Whenever we say \emph{type $i$ premouse $M$}, where $i\in\{0,1,2,3\}$, we mean that $M$ is MS-indexed.
+Everything in the present section is trivial for $\lambda$-indexed premice, and if the reader is happy to ignore the existence of type 3 premice, then they would have no problem ignoring the present section, as long as they replace all later instances of ``$\udash m$'' with ``$m$'', where $m\leq\om$, and as long as they imagine that all fine structural embeddings $\pi:M\to N$ between premice are such that $\dom(\pi)=M$ (not just $M^\sq$), and if $M$ is active then $\pi(\nu(F^M))=\nu(F^N)$.

 \begin{rem} The prefix ``$\mathrm{u}$'' stands for \emph{unsquashed}.
-It simply indicates that we compute fine structure, ultrapowers, etc, at the unsquashed level, with the active extender coded by the standard amenable predicate, just as is usually done for type $1$ or $2$ MS-premice.
-Thus, for type $0$, $1$ or $2$ MS-premice, there is no difference between standard fine structure and ``$\mathrm{u}$'' fine structure.
+It simply indicates that we compute fine structure, ultrapowers, etc, at the unsquashed level, with the active extender coded by the standard amenable predicate, just as is usually done for type $1$ or $2$ premice and $\lambda$-premice.
+Thus, for $\lambda$-premice and type $\leq 2$ premice, there is no difference between standard fine structure and ``$\mathrm{u}$'' fine structure.
 For type $3$, it represents a shift of $1$ degree of complexity in the Levy hierarchy.
 However, because we also allow unsquashed ultrapowers, we also encounter seg-pms for which the Initial Segment Condition fails. \end{rem}